How To Turn Off Your Humidifier for the Summer

-How to Prepare Your Humidifier for Shutdown
+How To Prepare Your Humidifier for Shutdown

-First, turn the humidistat on your whole house humidifier to the OFF position.
+- First, turn the humidistat on your whole-house humidifier to the OFF position.
 If this isn’t possible, set it to the lowest possible setting (the humidistat is usually installed on the return air plenum, right above the humidifier.
-If not, it might be installed on the wall near the thermostat.).
+If not, it might be installed on the wall near the thermostat).

-Next, turn off the water supply to the humidifier.
-To do this, find the quarter inch water line (usually a copper or plastic pipe) and follow it out of the humidifier until you reach the water supply valve.
+- Next, turn off the water supply to the humidifier.
+To do this, find the quarter-inch water line (usually a copper or plastic pipe) and follow it out of the humidifier until you reach the water supply valve.
 Turn the valve clockwise until it stops.
-If the valve on your whole house humidifier system is a saddle valve (the kind that clamps onto a copper water pipe) it might not allow for 100% shut off — this is okay.
+If the valve on your whole-house humidifier system is a saddle valve (the kind that clamps onto a copper water pipe), it might not allow for 100% shut off — this is okay.

-After you’ve finished turning off the humidifier and cleaning it all up, replace the cover.
+After you’ve finished turning off the humidifier and cleaning it up, replace the cover.
 That’s it, you’re done!

 Trust Michael Bonsby HVAC & Plumbing With All Your Humidifier Needs in DC & MD